Path Checking for MTL and TPTL over Data Words: Temporal Logics over Data Words

 We use the following standard abbreviations:

-The modalities $\X$ (\emph{next}), $\F$ (\emph{finally}) and $\G$ (\emph{globally}) are all \emph{unary} operators, which refer to the next position, some position in the future and all positions in the future, respectively.
-The modality $\R$ is the \emph{release} operator, which is useful to transform a formula into an equivalent \emph{negation normal form}, where the negation operator ($\neg$) may only be applied to $\true$ or atomic propositions.
+The modalities $\X$ (\emph{next}), $\F$ (\emph{finally}) and $\G$ (\emph{globally}), respectively, are \emph{unary} operators, which refer to the \emph{next} position, \emph{some} position in the future and \emph{all} positions in the future, respectively.
+The binary modality $\R$ is the \emph{release} operator, which is useful to transform a formula into an equivalent \emph{negation normal form}, where the negation operator ($\neg$) may only be applied to $\true$ or to propositions.

-\paragraph{\bf Metric Temporal Logic and Timed Propositional Temporal Logic} Metric Temporal Logic, $\mtl$ for short, extends $\ltl$ in that the until modality $\U$ is annotated with a constraint interval over $\Z$.
-More precisely, the set of $\mtl$-formulae is built up from $\myprop$ by Boolean connectives and a constraining version of the {\em until} modality:
+\paragraph{\bf Metric Temporal Logic and Timed Propositional Temporal Logic} Metric Temporal Logic, $\mtl$ for short, extends $\ltl$ in that the until modality $\U$ may be annotated with an interval over $\Z$.
+More precisely, the set of $\mtl$ formulas is defined by the following grammar:

 where $p\in\myprop$ and $I \subseteq \Z$ is an interval with endpoints in $\Z\cup\{-\infty,+\infty\}$.